Stories of Hope

 Initially devastated, I spent several days under the covers feeling emotionally numb and paralyzed, convinced I should begin writing my obituary (mostly to be sure that there would be no grammatical or spelling errors).
 That was almost 12 years ago.
 The obituary is not yet written.
 I’ve been too busy.

 As a nurse with decades of hospital and cancer care experience, I was well-acquainted with area oncologists.
 I ultimately chose one who is a close friend, with the second-opinion approval of a well-known specialist at a university medical center.
 Although tests showed my disease to be Stage IV, we still decided that “watchful waiting” was the best option for me.
-That approach worked for years, but then a series of severe infections and appearance of an aggressive skin cancer required a new direction.
+That approach worked for years, but then a series of severe infections and the appearance of an aggressive skin cancer required a new direction.

 I am now cancer-free.
 Even though there is no way to determine how long my remission will last, I stay current regarding emerging treatment options that may help when the disease recurs.
 Presently, I am fully active and engaged in multiple family, social, charitable and community activities.
 While conscious of the perils of my diagnosis, I more fully cherish each moment of my life and every person in it.
 For me and my family, this disease has ended up to be a blessing in disguise.
 We have become even closer, and instead of “sweating the small stuff”, are learning to make the best of the hand we’re dealt.
 When we embrace life, most of the time it hugs us back warmly.
 I found that feeling sorry for myself simply leaves me less time for that embrace.